ucaptcha/backend-go/README.md

 # μCaptcha Backend

-A backend implementation of the μCaptcha system written in Go.
+This is a backend implementation of the μCaptcha system, written in Go.

 ## Installation

-### Docker
+### Using Docker

 1. Pull the Docker image: